tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 With all that out of the way, sit back, relax, put on your thinking cap and let's begin!

-## An Introduction: So What Is The Coronavirus Really?
+## An Introduction: But What Is The Coronavirus Really?

 ![Gadhbadh Virus]({{site.baseurl}}/images/virus.gif)